Sixstringcal/FTOWeeklyPointAutomator/README.md

 Name,average
 end of round

+Note: results must be entered in the order they place.
+For example: someone with an average of 30 must be below someone with an average of 29 for each round.

-An example input would be as follows (using data from August 30th 2020):
+An example input for a single competition would be as follows (using data from August 30th 2020):

 1
 Tyler Hicks,24.27